Life Course Data Initiative

 ABS Statistical Program

-Two ABS-supported Data Liaison Officers (DLOs) will be engaged to help local regions gain access to de-identified data which meets their specific needs and to support local decision-making.
+Two Community Data Liaison Officers (CDLOs) have been engaged to understand data requirements and accessibility which meets specific community needs.
+The CDLOs will engage with community-led or place-based projects and help local regions gain access to data which meets their specific needs and to support local decision-making.

-• The LCDI Pilot will be created and protected under the Census and Statistics Act 1905, and comply with the Privacy Act.
+• The Life Course Dataset will be created and protected under the Census and Statistics Act 1905.
+The pilot LCDI will comply with the Privacy Act and use PLIDA and relevant jurisdictional data custodian approval processes.

-• Research undertaken with the LCDI dataset will occur within the Five Safes framework.
+• Research undertaken with the Life Course Dataset will occur within the Five Safes Framework.

 • Researchers will be required to undertake ABS safe researcher training and sign relevant undertakings prior to accessing any de-identified data for research purposes.
 Aggregate data from the pilot will be made available on the ABS website.